 Florida State tops Clemson 77-68 behind Kabengele

 TALLAHASSEE, Fla.
-(AP) — Mfiondu Kabengele scored 12 of his 17 points in the second half and David Nichols added 16 points as Florida State halted a three-game slide with a 77-68 win over Clemson on Tuesday night.
+(AP) — Mfiondu Kabengele scored 12 of his 17 points in the second half and David Nichols added 16 points as Florida State halted a three-game slide with a 77-68 win over Clemson on Tuesday.

 Nichols made four 3-pointers for the Seminoles (14-5, 2-4 Atlantic Coast Conference).

-Florida State entered the game shooting 31.3 percent from beyond the 3-point arc but made 10 3-pointers against Clemson.
-That’s the most for the Seminoles in an ACC game and one short of a season high.
+Florida State came into the game shooting 31.3 percent from beyond the 3-point arc but made 10 3-pointers against Clemson.
+That’s the most for the Seminoles in an ACC game and one short of the season high.

 Aamir Sims scored 15 of his 18 points in the first half for Clemson (11-7, 1-4), which has lost four of its last five games.
-Elijah Thomas also had 15 points and 11 rebounds.
+Elijah Thomas also had 17 points and 11 rebounds, his fifth double-double of the season.

 Kabengele scored 17 points on 6-of-10 shooting in 25 minutes.
-The sophomore forward came off the bench to score in double figures for the 11th time this season.
+The sophomore forward came off the bench to score in double figures for the 11th time in 19 games this season.

 Nichols, a graduate transfer from Albany, made a season-best four 3-pointers.
 He shot 6 of 10 from the floor.

-Clemson shot 44.8 percent (26 of 58) from the floor overall, but made just 1 of 9 shots from beyond the arc in the second half.
+Clemson shot 44.8 percent (26 of 58) from the floor, but made just 1 of 9 shots from beyond the arc in the second half.

 Clemson: The Tigers have rarely had much luck in Tallahassee, going 8-23 all-time on the road in the series.